nanoporetech/medaka/docs/snp.rst

 .. code-block:: bash

     source ${MEDAKA}
-    medaka_variant -r <REFERENCE.fata> -b <reads.bam> -m 941_flip
+    medaka_variant -f <REFERENCE.fasta> -b <reads.bam> -m r941_flip213

-It has been benchmarked flip-flop basecaller output only.
+It has been benchmarked on flip-flop basecaller output only.
 This will run all the necessary steps, performing two iterations of the process described above finally outputting a final phased `.vcf` variant file.